|

 much better programming options.
 You are strongly advised to use Robolab for

+programming.
 2. Light sensor.
 Ambient

 illumination levels alter the light sensor signal level.
 Do NOT program the